Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

 \subsection{Limitations}

-Our system required some manual intervention in the sense that a few parameters were changed between environments (ICP and superpixels, see appendix).
+Our system required some manual intervention in the sense that a few parameters were changed across environments (ICP and superpixels, see Appendix).
 While coming close, the system also did not run in real-time.
 We are confident that both points can be tackled with better software implementations.

-This study is limited to binary segmentation, and the segmented classes have to be linked to observable affordance.
-To extend the approach to more classes, affordances could be observed e.g. by manipulating objects~\cite{5699912}, or observing contexts and spatial co-occurence~\cite{bachmann2021points2vec,4587799}.
+This study is limited to binary segmentation.
+However, our framework itself is agnostic of the self-supervision method and can be directly extended to more classes based on multi-sensor~\cite{sun20203d} or multi-task systems~\cite{Chen2019-rk}, or temporal consistency~\cite{Porzi2020-io}.
+More affordances can be observed through manipulating objects~\cite{5699912}, temporal change~\cite{Thomas2020-qd}, or context and spatial co-occurrence~\cite{bachmann2021points2vec,4587799}.